James Grossart Sharp (1848-1928) and Margaret Linklater (1853-1911)

 Angus met his Grandfather not long before he died.
 It was on the family’s Summer holiday in Scotland.
 “I recall being on the bank of the local stream at Lady Mary’s Walk, where brother Norman was standing in the water trying to fish, and Grandfather James Grossart came down wearing a funny wee Turkish style hat.”
 Angus says this was his earliest memory.
 “We were probably staying in a local hotel, as Uncle George and Aunt Mary Christie (Aunt Polly) couldn’t have accommodated our family of parents and seven children aged between eighteen and the youngest — me, age three.”

-Lady Mary’s Walk is outside Crieff, where Duncan, too, described family holidays beside the River Earn and being “welcomed by Auntie Polly, Uncle George and Cousin Margaret”.
+Lady Mary’s Walk is outside Crieff, where Douglas, too, described family holidays beside the River Earn and being “welcomed by Auntie Polly, Uncle George and Cousin Margaret”.

 But wait a minute! — I want to ask them — didn’t Polly and George and Cousin Margaret, and, by then, Grandfather James Grossart too, all live 130 miles away in Wigtown?
+Did the London Sharpes holiday in South West Scotland too?
 Did they all holiday together?
 It would be nice to think that they did.

-Like so often in these posts, more questions than answers.
+Like so often in these posts, as many questions as answers.
 Ask them while you’ve still got them.